RWCBook/wstl-spec/README.md

-# transitions-specification
+# PROFILE OBJECT DISPLAY Spec

-Working document for the transitions.js format.
+Working document for the POD specification.